Our Blogs

 When the timing is just not right

-Miscalculating the timing of communication is one of the common mistakes that startups tend to make.
-Initiating a PR programme too soon or too late are scenarios you don’t want to find yourself in.
-Some of them include signing on a PR firm after a major funding announcement or just a couple of weeks before an important press conference or launch; rolling out with a media launch without a proper media strategy, and when the investment in PR is premature.
+Timing is everything, especially in startup communications.
+Start too early, and your message gets lost in the pre-launch chaos.
+Wait too long, and the buzz fizzles before you even try to ignite it.
+Some of them include signing on a PR firm after a major funding announcement or just a couple of weeks before an important press conference or launch; or rolling out with a media launch without a proper media strategy.
 Topicality and appropriateness of the messaging is also something you need to time well.

 Releasing news that is not newsworthy